rackerlabs/riss/README.md

 ## Preamble

-The goal of this project is to provide a useful resource for developers and solution architects in construction of application programming interfaces for use at Rackspace.
+The goal of this project is to provide a useful resource for developers and solution architects in construction of applications for use at Rackspace.
 Additionally, guidelines and, where appropriate, consistency standards are provided in order to provide a more uniform environment across the company, which is hoped to facilitate interoperability between teams.

 ### Taxonomy